 A. Use the self addressed envelope and bill that is tucked under your door every month.
 Simply enclose your check and mail it in

-B. Mail your check in your own envelope- send it to our office: 60 Madison Ave, Suite 1111 New York, NY 10010- be sure to include your apt code on the check
+B. Mail your check in your own envelope- send it to our office: 119 West 23rd St, Suite 206, New York, NY 10011, USA- be sure to include your apt code on the check

 C. Set up online bill pay from your bank: Be sure your apt code is on the check, and be sure that an actual check is being mailed to our office.
 We do not accept ACH transfers.